joakimk/testbot/README.markdown

     on each computer that will host a test runner.

 ### 1: Setup a server.
-    Copy server.rb to the server and run it.
+    Copy testbot to the server and run *bin/testbot_server start*.

 ### 2: Setup a runner
-    - Add a testbot.rake task to your project and customize it so that the runner can call it to prepare the environment before running a test.
+    - Add a *testbot.rake* task to your project and customize it so that the runner can call it to prepare the environment before running a test.
-    - Copy runner.rb to a computer.
+    - Copy testbot to a computer.
-    - Edit it and configure the server address and the number of parallel jobs to allow.
+    - Edit *lib/runner.rb*, configure the server address and the number of parallel jobs to allow.
     - Make sure the user can ssh into the server without a password.
-    - Run it.
+    - Run *bin/testbot_runner start*

 ### 3: Setup the requester
     You can use the sample requester but I'd recommend you use my testbot branch of